xmione/Blazor.Tools/Blazor.Tools.BlazorBundler/readme.txt

 ## After-Install Setup Commands

-Note: After installing the package, you have to manually run the Install-Pkgs module file to install required nuget packages.
+Note: After installing the package, you have to manually buld the project first then run the Install-Pkgs module file
+        to install required nuget packages.
       First replace the values of the $userProfileName and $targetPath variables.

       $userProfileName should contain your Windows UserProfile Name